brechtbilliet/brechtbilliet.github.io/_posts/2022-08-30-routed-angular-dialogs.md

 ## The dialog itself

-A dialog is nothing more than a `<div>` with a `position:fixed` that contains a title and a body.
+A dialog could be nothing more than a `<div>` with a `position:fixed` that contains a title and a body.
 We can use content-projection to pass a title and a body.
 `@Input()` properties might not be enough here.
+We could also use the `<dialog>` html element but for simplicity I chose not to use that for this article.
 The simplest implementation can be found here:

 ```typescript